-The Host PC USB connector, XCVR SERIAL HOST, and a single TCP client may be concurrently connected.
+The Host PC USB connector, XCVR SERIAL HOST, a single TCP client and any number of UDP clients may be concurrently active.

 Command Format

 KPA1500 commands are either GET or SET.

 GET commands are used to retrieve information from the KPA1500; information is returned in a RESPONSE message.